Dinesh8888/AWS-Certified-Solutions-Architect-SAA-C03-/Readme.md

   - AWS Marketplace Catalog API - Use the API operations to view and update products.

+#### Pricing:
+Your AWS Data Exchange subscriptions are displayed in the currency you specified for your AWS account.

+#### Supported Regions:
+AWS Data Exchange has a single, globally available product catalog offered by providers.
+Subscribers can see the same catalog regardless of which AWS Region they are using.

+#### Related services:
+The following services are related to AWS Data Exchange:

+Amazon S3 – Amazon S3 object snapshots.
+Subscribers can export data sets to Amazon S3 programmatically.

+Amazon API Gateway – Subscribers can call the API programmatically, call the API from the AWS Data Exchange console, or download the OpenAPI specification file.

+Amazon Redshift – Subscribers can get read-only access to query the data in Amazon Redshift without extracting, transforming, and loading data.

+AWS Marketplace – AWS Data Exchange allows data sets to be published as products on AWS Marketplace.
+AWS Data Exchange providers must be registered as AWS Marketplace sellers, and can use the AWS Marketplace Management Portal or the AWS Marketplace Catalog API.

 ## AWS Data Pipeline
 -------------------